ciroanni/screen-grabbing-utility/README.md

 # PDS project 2023
 ## Rust code for a screen grabbing utility capable of acquiring what is currently shown in a display, post-process it and make it available in one or more formats.

+:bangbang: v1.2.4: Almost all features implemented, resize bug fixed.
+Working in progress for annotation tools.

-:bangbang:v1.1.0: Fixed some bugs and improving ui...
+v1.1.0: Fixed some bugs and improving ui...

 v1.0.9: You can now have a delay.